billidani7/CaloriesMVVM/README.md

 Each of these patterns addresses separating UI logic from business logic in order to make apps easier to develop and test.

 One of my favorite design patterns is Flux/Redux.
-Take a look another sample I have made [here](https://github.com/billidani7/MoviesComposableArchitecture).
+Take a look at another sample I have made [here](https://github.com/billidani7/MoviesComposableArchitecture).

 MVVM programming with View Models is the new pattern that Apple is recommending developers follow after WWDC this year.